precice/micro-manager/docs/adaptivity.md

 ### Two-step approach

-As mentioned in the [load balancing](#load-balancing) section steps 4 and 5, it is possible that the number of active simulations on a rank are exactly the lower or upper bound of the balancing range.
+As mentioned in the [load balancing](#load-balancing) section scenarios 4 and 5, it is possible that the number of active simulations on a rank are exactly as many as the lower or upper bound of the balancing range.
 To get the best possible balancing, these ranks send or receive as many number of simulations as the balancing range size.

+{% disclaimer %}
 Use this option only if the best possible balancing is desired, because this will lead to added communication effort.
+{% enddisclaimer %}

+{% note %}
 If the balancing threshold $$ \tau \gt 0 $$, two-step balancing does not produce a different balancing state, so it is disabled.
+{% endnnote %}

 ### Balancing threshold